mikeb2113/pos_analysis/README.md

 # CSIR Encoder

-An experimental fixed width encoding system to capture the syntactic structure of text
+CSIR (Compiled Syntactic Information Retrieval) is an experimental fixed width encoding system to capture the syntactic structure of text

 ## Overview